The Swordlord’s Offer

 Walk bravely into the flames and you’ll be introduced to a new feature of Pathfinder: Kingmaker - Illustrated Book Episodes!

 For this particular event, choose “drenched ourselves with buckets of water.”, but avoid “tried to find a less dangerous passage”, as the wasted time will force you to make one of several checks: [Reflex], [Mobility], [Athletics], or just take a bit of damage with one brave character (Tartuccio volunteers!).
 Failing one of these checks tends to have worse consequences for the party than just taking the damage with one character.

-After getting through the fire, another section of the episode will force you make another choice: either help Valerie rescue some injured guards [Athletics] or convince Valerie to abandon the effort for the good of Lady Jamandi [Diplomacy].
-The scores you’ll need to pass these vary, but seem to increase if you did not choose "drenched ourselves with buckets of water" and/or did choose "tried to find a less dangerous passage".
+After getting through the fire, another section of the episode will force you to make another choice: either help Valerie rescue some injured guards [Athletics] or convince Valerie to abandon the effort for the good of Lady Jamandi [Diplomacy].
+The scores you’ll need to pass these vary, but seem to increase if you did not choose “drenched ourselves with buckets of water” and/or did choose “tried to find a less dangerous passage”.
 Best case scenario, you make it through unscathed, worse case scenario, you take minor damage twice and emerge fatigued.

 Valerie joins your party either way, and even if the rest of you avoid getting fatigued (save Jaethal, who cannot become fatigued - lucky girl) Valerie will start out fatigued.

 Don’t let Valerie’s artificially deflated attributes fool you (fatigue imposes a -2 penalty to Strength and Dexterity), she’s a tank.
 With an impressively high Armor Class and stellar HP to back it up, she’s a great defensive warrior, fit for pinning down foes.
 Her offensive isn’t exactly top-tier, but this can be improved as she levels up.